 “You have to think like an oil spill to trace one”.
-But we do it using a down-to-earth and physics-based approach instead.
+But we do it using a down-to-earth and physics-based approach instead for oil spill detection.
 Article by Pavel Tatarintsev, NNTC R&D Head.

 Oil spills – a global issue